bilguun-ocean/mastermind/README.md

 This version is played with digits unlike the original board game which uses 6 different colors.
 6 different colors of the game is represented by digits 1 to 6.

+<h4>Credit</h4>
+This project was done as part of <a href="https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-programming/lessons/tic-tac-toe">The Odin Project</a>'s curriculum!